 Her parents never finished high school.
 And like many of her friends at the Aldine School in Houston, Texas, she comes from a low-income family.

-And yet Cordova has an ambitious dream.
+And yet Laura has an ambitious dream.
 “I want to go to the Massachusetts Institute of Technology [MIT] and become a researcher and physicist,” she says.
 “Other students who graduated from Aldine now go to MIT.
 Knowing that has helped me to believe that I can do it, too."

 According to new research, there is one thing that could help her achieve this: Latino teachers.

 There is hard scientific evidence that the presence of Hispanics in public-sector jobs has a positive impact on Hispanics, beyond simple symbolism or pride.
 The same seems to be true about education, especially in Texas.

 Several studies show that more Latino students pass standardized tests, attend classes, register for advanced courses, take university entrance exams and get better grades when there are more Latinos on school boards – all of which increase students' chances of getting into college.

 Hispanic teachers have an even stronger positive impact on Latino students.
 That’s according to a study by Kenneth J. Meier, a Texas A&M political scientist and one of the leading researchers in the academic field known as “representative bureaucracy.”